Apteco/AptecoPSFramework/readme.md

 ## Create your settings json/yaml file

-The first target is to create your settings json file, because that contains all the information that the module needs for being triggered by PeopleStage.
+The first target is to create your settings file, because that contains all the information that the module needs for being triggered by PeopleStage.
 In the boiletplate you can find a rough example of how to create that file.
 But specific for the chosen plugins you can set more or less parameters.
-They can be changed through that `create_settings.ps1` script or later in your json file.
-It depends on how often you change the settings json file.
-This path to the settings file json needs to be exchanged in the channel editor settings in the integration parameter.
+They can be changed through that `create_settings.ps1` script or later in your file.
+It depends on how often you change the settings file.
+This path to the settings file needs to be exchanged in the channel editor settings in the integration parameter.
 This needs to be an absolute path.

 Tool tip: If you want to visualise (and edit) the JSON, this tool can help: https://jsoncrack.com/editor

+If you are using yaml, it is just simple to read.

 ```PowerShell